- A banking app allows you to send and receive money, view previous transactions, make deposits and pay the bills from your smartphone or laptop

 How to choose a developer for a mobile banking app?

 At Purrweb, we had experience with both cross-platform and native app development, creating the cryptocurrency e-wallet with a complex dashboard and widgets.
+We know how to build and maintain a secure mobile banking app.

 ⬇️ If you are interested to learn more about our services and products we created, check out our case study for crypto e-wallet Broex.
 Read about how we were choosing the right design style and making a custom currency selector.

-Costs & timeline
+Costs & timeline of developing a mobile banking application

 How much does cross platform app development cost for a banking app?
 Let’s break down the services and the numbers for a similar project.